GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-It is easier to change the specification to fit the program than vice versa.
+We're no longer in the days where everything is super well crafted.
+But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.

-~ Alan Perlis
+~ Bill Gates
 <pre>

 </pre>